Weight

 A Computational Model

-A simple segment of code that calculates the both scalar and vector weight (gravitational force) exerted upon a ball.
+Below is a code snippet that calculates both scalar and vector weight (gravitational force) exerted upon a spherical object.

 # Initializing sphere object